craftit/ForceSensingMantisGripper/README.md

-# Force Sensingi Manitsi Gripper
+# Force Sensingi Mantis Gripper
 Force sensing for the mantis gripper, with ROS integration and adaptor for the UR5

 ## The Mantis Gripper